Menu

 When do I need to sign up for the ride?

-Please register for a ride by 3pm the Friday before the ride.
-This will ensure that we purchase enough food for everyone coming to the ride.
+• Please register for a ride by 3:00 p.m. on Friday before the ride.
+This will ensure that we purchase enough food for everyone attending the ride.

 DURING THE RIDE

-Is there SAG support?
-Do you provide a phone number and do they roam the cycling course?
+Is there SAG Support & Gear on the route?
+Do you provide a phone number, or do they only roam the cycling course?

-We typically have three SAG drivers on each training ride on the routes.
-Our route maps for each ride have the cell phone numbers for each SAG driver.
+• We try to have up to three SAG drivers on each training ride on the routes.
+Our route maps for each ride will include each SAG driver's cell phone number.

 What is the average distance between rest stops on the training rides?

-We provide water, Gatorade, fruit (bananas, oranges), trail mix, granola bars, cookies, chocolate bars, etc. Our rest stops do not have tents set up at the locations.
+• We provide water, Gatorade, fruit (bananas, oranges), trail mix, granola bars, cookies, chocolate bars, etc. Our rest stops do not have tents at the rest stop locations.

 Are the training rides coordinated with or supported by local law enforcement, like police officers standing at busy intersections to help cross intersections?

-We coordinate our ride routes with local law enforcement.
-We typically do not have law enforcement officers on our rides because most of our ride groups are small enough not to need them.
-Routes are predominantly back roads and structured to minimize or avoid turns at busy or dangerous intersections.
+• We coordinate our ride routes with local law enforcement but do not have law enforcement officers dedicated to our rides.
+It is crucial to follow the rules of the road and stop at all stop signs and red signal lights.
+Our routes are predominantly on back roads structured to minimize or avoid turns at busy or dangerous intersections.

 How are medical emergencies handled?

-Our SAG drivers carry first aid kits for minor injuries.
-In the event of a serious injury, our riders and SAG drivers know to call 911 for EMS.
+• Our SAG drivers carry a first aid kit for minor injuries.
+In the event of a severe injury, our riders and SAG drivers know to call 911 for EMS.
 Our SAG drivers also carry information for your preferred emergency contact, and we will contact that person as soon as we call 911 on your behalf.
+Please make sure your emergency contact is current on each ride.

 AFTER THE RIDE